Disturbance-adaptive Model Predictive Control for Bounded Average Constraint Violations: Simulation validation

 \section{Simulation validation}

 This section validates the DAD-MPC through simulation.
-We considered the same setup as in~\cite{korda2012stochastic} and compare the controllers in~\cite{korda2012stochastic} and~\cite{oldewurtel2013adaptively}.
+We considered the same setup as in~\citet{korda2012stochastic} and compare the state-of-the-art controllers in~\citet{korda2012stochastic} and~\citet{oldewurtel2013adaptively}.
 Consider the system~\eqref{eqn:LTI_sys} with the dynamic matrices: $A= , B= $.
-The disturbance $w_t$ followed an i.i.d normal distribution $\mathcal{N}(\mathbf{0}, I)$ distribution truncated at 3, i.e. $\lVert w_t \rVert_{\infty}\leq 3$.
-The inputs and states were constrained by box constraints: $|u|<=12, |x_1|\leq 7, x_2\geq0$ and $x_2\leq12$.
+The disturbance $w_t$ followed an i.i.d.\ normal distribution $\mathcal{N}(\mathbf{0}, I)$ truncated at 3, i.e. $\lVert w_t \rVert_{\infty}\leq 3$.
+The inputs and states were constrained by box constraints: $|u| \leq 12, |x(1)|\leq 7, x(2)\geq0$ and $x(2)\leq12$.
 At time $t$, the closed-loop cost $J$ was calculated using the stage cost, $x^{\top}Qx+u^{\top}Ru$, where $Q=diag(0,1)$ and $R=0.1$.
 This simulation adopted this cost setup and a horizon length of $N=8$ for MPC-based methods.

-For DAD-MPC, \eqref{eqn:robmpc1} was used in~\eqref{eqn:dad_mpc_u} with the nominal stage cost.
+For DAD-MPC, \eqref{eqn:robmpc1} was used as $\pi(\cdot)$ with the nominal stage cost.
 We denote the setup for the asymptotic average violation bound~\eqref{eqn:cons_vio_asy} as DAD-FRI-Asy and the setup for the robust one~\eqref{eqn:cons_vio_rob} as DAD-FRI-Rob.
-We chose $n_s=6, \alpha_{\text{low}}=0$, and chose $\alpha_0=\alpha$ for DAD-FRI-Asy and $\alpha_0=0$ for DAD-FRI-Rob, as indicated in Theorems~\ref{thm:bound} and~\ref{thm:FRI}.
+We chose $n_s=6, \alpha_{\text{low}}=0$, and chose $\alpha_0=\alpha$ for DAD-FRI-Asy and $\alpha_0=0$ for DAD-FRI-Rob, as indicated in Theorem~\ref{thm:FRI}.
 We collected 1000-step calibration data by controlling the system~\eqref{eqn:LTI_sys} with an infinite-horizon Linear Quadratic Regulator (LQR).
-The disturbance bound $W(\alpha_t)$ was then built as~\eqref{eqn:cp_w_bound}.
+The disturbance set $W(\bar{\alpha}_t)$ was then built as~\eqref{eqn:cp_w_bound}.
 Other setups were settled based on specific control tasks.

 For all methods, we ran $T=1000$ steps using the same disturbance realization for fair comparison.
-We denote $V_t:=\frac{\sum_{i=1}^{t} v_i}{T}$, which is used to represent the average constraint violations at the final time step as $V_T$ and the maximal average constraint violation as $\max_{t=1}^{T} V_t$.
+We denote $V_t:=\frac{\sum_{i=1}^{t} v_i}{t}$.
+In the experiments, we report $V_T$ and $\max_{t=1}^{T} V_t$ to observe how the controller behaves relative to the violation bounds in~\eqref{eqn:cons_vio_asy}, \eqref{eqn:cons_vio_rob}, and~\eqref{eqn:cons_vio_milan}.
 We computed the relative cumulative closed-loop costs as $J/J_{LQR}$ for a clear comparison, where $J_{LQR}$ is the cost from the LQR.